CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Vertex contents, generators, and editing vertex

 Similar to edges, each vertex contains a :py:class:`ZXGen` object describing the particular generator it represents which we can retrieve using :py:meth:`ZXDiagram.get_vertex_ZXGen()`.
 As each kind of generator has different data, when using a diagram with many kinds of generators it is useful to inspect the :py:class:`ZXType` or the subclass of :py:class:`ZXGen` first.
-For example, if :py:meth:`ZXDiagram.get_zxtype()` returns :py:class:`ZXType.ZSpider`, we know the generator is a :py:class:`PhasedGen` and hence has the :py:meth:`PhasedGen.param` field describing the phase of the spider.
+For example, if :py:meth:`ZXDiagram.get_zxtype()` returns :py:class:`ZXType.ZSpider`, we know the generator is a :py:class:`PhasedGen` and hence has the :py:class:`PhasedGen.param` field describing the phase of the spider.

 Each generator object is immutable, so updating a vertex requires creating a new :py:class:`ZXGen` object with the desired properties and passing it to :py:meth:`ZXDiagram.set_vertex_ZXGen()`.